Yogeswaran-cs/DDOS-IDS-Scanner/README.md

 Open a Pull Request

-Developed by ALWYN SHARON A & YOGESWARAN CS | Cybersecurity Internship Project
+Developed by ALWYN SHARON A & YOGESWARAN CS | Cybersecurity Project